 Scotland follows a COVID-19 levels system (0-4).
 Each has a different set of rules on what you can and cannot do.
 As of 19th July 2021 all of Scotland enters into Level 0.

 It will be vital that we all continue to follow FACTS and for the GSC this means we will continue to follow strict guidance in relation to FACTS and physical distancing as we move through these last stages out of Lockdown.

 As a Team, everyone at the Good Shepherd Centre is proud that we have kept young people and colleagues safe and well throughout the Pandemic.
-We are delighted that we have been able to welcome increasing numbers of family and professional visitors back to the centre and will continue to do so, however, you are unable to visit if you are traveling from a level 3 and above area.
+We are delighted that we have been able to welcome increasing numbers of family and professional visitors back to the centre and will continue to do so.

-- You can meet socially in groups of up to:
+- you can meet friends and family socially in groups:

-- 6 people from 3 households in your home or theirs – and can stay overnight.
+- of up to 8 people from 4 households in your home or theirs – and can stay overnight.

-- 6 people from 3 households in an indoor public place like a café, pub or restaurant.
+- of up to 10 people from 4 households in an indoor public place like a café, pub or restaurant.
 Hospitality settings will be required to close at midnight.

 - You can travel to England, Wales, Northern Ireland, the Isle of Man or the Channel Islands - before you travel you must check the travel rules in those countries.

 Everyone is encouraged to take regular Lateral Flow Tests, 1 in 3 people with COVID-19 do not have symptoms.
-(LFD) home test kits will be available to anyone in the wider population who does not have COVID-19 symptoms.
+(LFD) home test kits are be available to anyone in the wider population who does not have COVID-19 symptoms.
 They can be picked up from local walk/drive-through test sites or ordered online and delivered to your house https://www.nhs.uk/ Anyone in Scotland who develops COVID-19 symptoms should self-isolate and book a PCR test.

-At GSC we already have many of our staff and some of the young people staying here taking part in twice weekly LFD self-testing, and we will be carrying on during the rest of May and as long as the Public Health advice encourages this.
+At GSC we already have many of our staff and some of the young people staying here taking part in regular LFD self-testing, and we will be carrying on as long as the Public Health advice encourages this.

 Please contact us before visiting the centre or if you have any questions or worries and we can explain what we are doing to keep everyone safe and well and what to expect in terms of Covid-19 safety measures.